 A Gift Day provides a one-off opportunity for people to give a gift to the church in addition to their normal planned giving.
-If it is successful your Gift Day can raise substantial amounts of money - much more than an ordinary charity collection.
+If it is successful, your Gift Day can raise substantial amounts of money - much more than an ordinary charity collection, and it can be a way to enable your wider community to give to your church.